MYMahmoudYassin/Interpolation-of-Seismic-Data-Using-Compressive-Sensing/README.md

 # Interpolation-of-Seismic-Data-Using-Compressive-Sensing
+Interpolation of Seismic data traces is a very important topic for the oil and gas industry.
+One of the interpolation methods is using Compressive Sensing.
+We managed to apply the theory on a sinusoidal signal perfectly.
+Then we applied CS to interpolate seismic data, but unfortunately the results were bad compared to basic interpolation methods like linear interpolation.
+The main obstacle that we faced is finding a sparse transform for seismic data and applying compressive sensing using that transform.
+We found in the literature that seismic images are sparse in the curvelet transform.
+However, we could not construct the transform basis 𝜓 and therefore failed in applying compressive sensing on seismic data.

+**The organization of the codes as follow:**

 1. compressiveSensingTest<br />
 (implementation of compressive sensing theory on sinusoid signal)(use CVX for optimization)<br />
 2. compressed_sensing_example_interpo1<br />